bad-bear/badproxy/_doc/_design.md

 - update dashboard records
 - web server

 The update processes are done to load logs from the syslog file and update the values for when the dashboard calls for the data.
+This process does take time to collect and update logs within the database with the current devices logs.
+The easiest method for monitoring this was to use prefixes to check and get data.

 ### IP Commands
 All interaction with IP tables is done using the golang exec and require sudo permissions for success.
 This is because trying to use go-iptables, there is little documentation and when attempting to implement, I ran into more problems trying to get it implemented.
+Because of this I took the approach of generating and inputting the commands directly into the command line.
+Using some examples of inputting values into the terminal as the basis for formatting and getting inputs for each form input.

 ### Requests
 The server is listening to specific apis created for each form type based on the original design specification.
 There is a request going in the reverse to call on the data for the database.
+These request only return success or failure as I deemed that security shouldn't tell too much to the API.

 ### Limitations
 Because of the method of using golang exec and forms, there are a number of limitations that this can't do yet though with time can be improved on.
 For example the freedom of all possible fields for a iptables command are not enabled as functionality and practically for implementation was severely limiting.
+For example, there are additional protocols aside from tcp, udp, and icmp.
+This wasn't implemented.

 ### Testing Results
 The results shown in the image while generally accurate there is a significant issue with it.
 This is because the application during the testing phase wasn't allowed to be ran with sudo permissions which limited a number of results that required sudo permissions.